-Higher refresh rates work by refreshing your monitor’s image more often than previously before, so even though an older 60 Hz display refreshes at 120 times per second (every 16.6 milliseconds), it can’t update half of that time – therefore each frame appears for 33.3 ms which is too long compared to how quickly you move/react in games these days.
+Higher refresh rates work by refreshing your monitor’s image more often than previously before, so even though an older 60 Hz display refreshes at 120 times per second (every 16.6 milliseconds), it can’t update half of that time – therefore, each frame appears for 33.3 ms which is too long compared to how quickly you move/react in games these days.

-Unfortunately, this isn’t as simple as turning up the monitor’s refresh rate because you need to also perform separate tasks like increasing output frequencies and adjusting V-Sync settings (which we’ll talk about in a moment).
+Unfortunately, this isn’t as simple as turning up the monitor’s refresh rate because you need also to perform separate tasks like increasing output frequencies and adjusting V-Sync settings (which we’ll talk about in a moment).